 8) Get rid of all the old clothes I haven’t worn in over a year.

 Pass.
 I continued to give plenty of clothes and other things away after downsizing to my current house in 2014.
 I recently sold three Persian rugs over Craigslist because we’re trying to have a beach theme since we have ocean views.
 They were just sitting there collecting dust in my garage.
 I was able to get this beautiful blue tonal rug from Pottery Barn that actually matches the color of the ocean.
+This was a big 2016 year in review win.
 Score!

 Even though I’m dreaming of a sweet house in Honolulu one day, I’m all about enjoying the simple life now.
 Downsizing to my current smaller house in 2014 was the right move.
 It’s a joy to travel for weeks on end with just my backpack.
 It feels wonderful to have less stuff.
 Giving away things I don’t often use to people who would use them more often is a better allocation of resources.